CodeThat/Oracle-Employee-Database/README.md

-EmployeeDatabaseCreationMaster
+Employee Database Creation Master
 ==============================

-An employee database creation script in Oracle SQL
+An employee database creation script I have created in Oracle SQL